iden3/discovery-node/README.md

 // Query is the data packet that a node sends to discover data about one identity type Query struct {
-	Version          string         // version of the protocol About            common.Address // About Who is requesting data (about which identity address) Requester        common.Address
+	Version          string         // version of the protocol AboutId          common.Address // About Who is requesting data (about which identity address) RequesterId      common.Address
-	RequesterPssPubK *ecdsa.PublicKey // Public Key of the pss node requester, to receive encrypted data packets InfoFrom         []byte           // TODO to be defined Timestamp        int64
+	RequesterPssPubK PubK   // Public Key of the pss node requester, to receive encrypted data packets InfoFrom         []byte // TODO to be defined Timestamp        int64
 	Nonce            uint64 // for the PoW
 }